All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should I take ursodiol while on a GLP-1 medication?

 Ursodeoxycholic acid (ursodiol) is a medication that can help prevent gallstone formation during rapid weight loss.
-It is commonly prescribed after bariatric surgery.
-For GLP-1 medication patients, ursodiol is not routinely recommended because gallstone risk is lower than after surgery.
-However, your physician may consider it if you have a strong history of gallstones or multiple risk factors.
+It's commonly prescribed after bariatric surgery.
+For GLP-1 medication patients, ursodiol isn't routinely recommended because gallstone risk is lower than after surgery.
+But your physician may consider it if you have a strong history of gallstones or multiple risk factors.
 This is a case-by-case decision.

 What happens if gallstones form during GLP-1 treatment?